Alexander Farnese, Duke of Parma

-Early life: 1545-1577
+Early life: 1545–1577

-Alessandro, born 27 August 1545, was the son of Duke Ottavio Farnese of Parma (a grandson of Pope Paul III) and Margaret of Austria (an illegitimate daughter of the king of Spain, Emperor Charles V).
+Alessandro, born 27 August 1545, was the son of Duke Ottavio Farnese of Parma (a grandson of Pope Paul III) and Margaret of Austria (an illegitimate daughter of the Holy Roman Emperor and king of Spain Charles V).
 He had a twin brother, Carlo, who died in Rome on 7 October 1549.
 He and his mother, the half-sister of Philip II of Spain and Don Juan, left Rome for Parma in 1550.
 When Margaret was appointed Governor of the Netherlands, Alessandro accompanied her to Brussels in 1556 and was delivered to Philip II to ensure the loyalty of the Farnese.
 While in the King's custody, he visited the English royal court and then went to Spain to be raised and educated with his cousin, the ill-fated Don Carlos and his half-uncle, Don Juan, both of whom were about the same age as himself.

 In 1565 his marriage with Maria of Portugal, which ended his stint as Philip II's hostage, was celebrated in Brussels with great splendour.
 He commanded three galleys during the Battle of Lepanto (1571) and the subsequent campaigns against the Turks.
 It was seven years before he again had the opportunity to display his great military talents.
 During that time the provinces of the Netherlands had revolted against Spanish rule.
 Don Juan, who had been sent as governor-general to restore order, found difficulties in dealing with William the Silent, who had succeeded in uniting all the provinces in common resistance to King Philip II.